aoloe/scribus-sample-documents/README.md

-# scribus-documents-samples
+# Scribus sample documents

-Scribus sample documents.
+A collection of Scribus documents that you can use as a starting point for creating your own documents or templates.